xwp/wp-customize-input-validity-constraints/readme.txt

 == Description ==

 This is a feature plugin intended to implement [#38845](https://core.trac.wordpress.org/ticket/38845): Implement HTML5 input validity constraints in customizer settings.
+Read the writeup in the [ticket description](https://core.trac.wordpress.org/ticket/38845#comment:description).

 Activate the bundled “Customize Input Validity Constraints Examples” plugin to see the functionality in action.